CacahueteSansSel/mcLaunch/README.md

 ![The mcLaunch banner](mcLaunch/resources/banner.png)

-> This project is in a very early stage, some things just don't work or aren't implemented yet !
+> This project is in beta, some things just don't work or aren't implemented yet !

 <h3 align="center">mcLaunch</h3>